Warrior (band): History

 In 1984, the band recorded a three-song demo, including the anthemic "Fighting for the Earth", which went into heavy rotation on KMET radio and became a local hit.
 Subsequently, the band signed a record deal with MCA Records and Richard Branson's Virgin/10 Records label in Europe, and began to record their debut album with producer Doug Rider at Cherokee Studios and Sunset Sound in Los Angeles.
 The rhythm section of Jason and Bennett was replaced after the sessions were completed with Black Sheep bassist Bruce Turgon and drummer Jimmy Volpe stepping in.
 Although Bennett's replacement Turgon was pictured and credited on the album, he actually joined the band after the album was recorded.
-Before leaving, Bennett contacted Robert Preston who had designed the costumes for Star Trek II: The Wrath of Khan and he agreed to make the band's outfits for the album and video.
+Bennett stated that without him as leader, he predicted the band would last two years before they lost their recording contract.
+Before leaving, the band's leader Bennett not only found their replacement drummer in Jimmy Volpe, but also contacted Robert Preston who had designed the costumes for Star Trek II: The Wrath of Khan and he agreed to make the band's outfits for the album and video.
 Fighting for the Earth was released in 1985 and though not a huge commercial success, the album became a favorite among underground metal heads.
 A short trip to the UK that same year saw Warrior perform at the Marquee Club in London, and make an exclusive TV appearance on Channel 4's ECT program where the band performed "Fighting for the Earth" (the band's single and video) and "Defenders of Creation."
 A "Fighting for the Earth" holographic LaserDisc version of the album was on display at the Los Angeles Museum of Science and Industry from the mid to late 1980s.
-Fueled by internal turmoil, Michael Browning's mismanagement and record company problems, Warrior lost their record contract with Virgin and split up in early 1987, with vocalist Parramore McCarty briefly fronting Rough Cutt in place of the Quiet Riot bound Paul Shortino and Jimmy Volpe joining Foreplay, with Jason and Bennett forming their own band.
+Fueled by internal turmoil, Michael Browning's mismanagement and record company problems, Warrior lost their record contract with Virgin and split up in early 1987, with vocalist Parramore McCarty briefly fronting Rough Cutt in place of the Quiet Riot bound Paul Shortino and Jimmy Volpe joining Foreplay, with Jason and Bennett forming their own band, The Weekenders.
 According to founding members, Floyd was making excuses not to play live, before and after the signing, and moving from Los Angeles to Escondido after the album was released resulted in the band losing their contract.
 Floyd initially teamed up with former Warlord drummer Mark Zonder.
 Floyd and Zonder's partnership was to be short-lived, with Zonder joining Fates Warning.